spessasus/soundfont-proposals/extended_limits.md

 ## Reference Implementation

+### Test SoundFont file
+A test soundfont file is available in this repository:
+- `GeneralUser-xdta.sf2`

+This is the GeneralUserGS 2.0.1 soundfont except:
+- All presets have been flattened for DLS: All generators and modulators are in the instrument zones, presets only contain a single instrument without any generators of their own.
+- All preset, instrument and sample names have been extended past the 20-character limit.

+This bank features the xdta chunk, allowing for more than 65k generators and longer names.

+### Software

-[spessasynth_core](https://github.com/spessasus/spessasynth_core) and programs based on it (like SpessaSynth or SpessaFont) have support for both reading and writing xdta.
+- [spessasynth_core](https://github.com/spessasus/spessasynth_core) and programs based on it have support for both reading and writing xdta.
+- [SpessaFont](https://github.com/spessasus/SpessaFont) can be used to see all the presets, instruments and samples with their long names:

 ---